 We are a diversified government solutions company with the scale and experience needed to solve tough government challenges in flexible, cost-effective ways.
-Through three business offerings, CoreCivic Safety, CoreCivic Properties, and CoreCivic Community, we provide a broad range of solutions to government partners that serve the public good through corrections and detention management, government real estate solutions, and a growing network of residential reentry centers to help address America's recidivism crisis.
-We have been a flexible and dependable partner for government for more than 30 years.
+Through three segments, CoreCivic Safety, CoreCivic Community, and CoreCivic Properties, we provide a broad range of solutions to government partners that serve the public good through corrections and detention management, a growing network of residential reentry centers to help address America's recidivism crisis, and government real estate solutions.
+We have been a flexible and dependable partner for government for more than 35 years.
 Our employees are driven by a deep sense of service, high standards of professionalism and a responsibility to help government better the public good.

-As of December 31, 2017, we owned and managed 70 correctional, detention, and residential reentry facilities, and managed an additional seven correctional and detention facilities owned by our government partners, with a total design capacity of approximately 78,000 beds in 19 states.
-In addition, as of December 31, 2017, we owned 12 properties leased to third parties and used by government agencies, totaling 1.1 million square feet in five states.
-We are one of the nation's largest owners of partnership correctional, detention, and residential reentry facilities and one of the largest prison operators in the United States.
-We also believe we are the largest private owner of real estate used by government agencies.
+As of December 31, 2018, through our CoreCivic Safety segment, we operated 51 correctional and detention facilities, 44 of which we owned, with a total design capacity of approximately 73,000 beds.
+Through our CoreCivic Community segment, we owned and operated 26 residential reentry centers with a total design capacity of approximately 5,000 beds.
+In addition, through our CoreCivic Properties segment, we owned 27 properties leased to third parties and used by government agencies, totaling 2.3 million square feet.
+We are the nation's largest owner of partnership correctional, detention, and residential reentry facilities and one of the largest prison operators in the United States.
+We also believe we are the largest private owner of real estate used by U.S. government agencies.
 Our size and experience provide us with significant credibility with our current and prospective customers, and enable us to generate economies of scale in purchasing power for food services, health care and other supplies and services we offer to our government partners.

 We are structured as a real estate investment trust, or REIT.
 We began operating as a REIT effective January 1, 2013.
 See Item 1, "Business - Overview" for a description of how we are organized and how we provide correctional services and conduct other operations through taxable REIT subsidiaries, or TRSs, in order to comply with REIT qualification requirements.
-We believe that operating as a REIT maximizes our ability to create stockholder value given the nature of our assets, helps lower our cost of capital, draws a larger base of potential stockholders, provides greater flexibility to pursue growth opportunities, and creates a more efficient operating structure.